Streampunk/dynamorse-deprecated/doc/ebu_nts_demo_crib.md

 ## Introduction

 * What we are trying to achieve as a new company.
-  * Ground up implementation of JT-NM, applying big data technologies and IoT concepts to media infrastructure on commodity IT.
+  * Ground up implementation of JT-NM reference architecture, applying big data technologies and IoT concepts to media infrastructure on commodity IT.
-  * Everything is browser-based, RESTful, cloud-ready, measured and monitored.
+  * Software-only infrastructure - Everything is browser-based, RESTful, cloud-ready, measured and monitored.
   * Education, design, implementation, support - based around a set of open source tools.
 * Tour of Streampunk Media software. https://github.com/Streampunk and http://www.npmjs.com/~streampunk
   * dynamorse